 - H.C., Australia

-Thorsten explaining about small cameras at the seminar in Leica Gallery Tokyo in January 2011.
+Thorsten explaining about small cameras in the photo workshop in The Leica Gallery Tokyo (Ginza).
 Photo by Pieter Franken.

 We go out as a group on a day-long walkabout.
 It's casual and fun.
 You have an overall assignment of producing three images to present to the group from this day, but the style is relaxed and we simply take a seven-hour walk with coffee breaks, lunch and lots of talking.